Back to top

 Name

-Patient follow-up with a primary care doctor after leaving hospital for selected conditions
+In-person patient follow-up with a family doctor after leaving hospital

 Alternate Name

-7 day follow-up after leaving hospital for selected conditions
+7 day in-person follow-up after leaving hospital for selected conditions

 INDICATOR DESCRIPTION